BrooklineBots/brooklinebots.org/index.md

 <div id="missStat" style="display:none">
 <br>
-      The Broncobots are dedicated to helping the future through the recognition and advocacy of science, technology, engineering, and math.
+      The Brookline Bots are dedicated to helping the future through the recognition and advocacy of science, technology, engineering, and math.
 As FIRST participants, we strive to build a community devoted to education, innovation, and inspiration.
 By creating strong partnerships with mentors, teachers, and sponsors, we encourage communication and leadership as crucial parts of team success.
 </div>

 <div id="teamFoc" style="display:none">